JustinOleskii/Dancing-With-Your-Demons-Blog/_posts/2020-03-17-feelings-are-not-facts.md

 ---
 It's a cloudy summer night.
 Thick clouds cover the skies.
 You're taking a stroll down a trail in the pitch dark.
 Your path lit only by the thin beam of a torch.
 The path is lined with trees on either side.
 As you pass under one of the trees, something falls onto you from above.
-Thin, rough, you immediately shake it off, thinking it's a snake.
+Thin, and rough, you immediately shake it off, thinking it's a snake.
 Your heart rate picks up.
 You put distance between yourself and the snake.
 Scared to look, you nervously light up the area with the torch.
 To your relief, it wasn't a snake. _Just an old piece of rope._